Auditing and Documenting

-Another new requirement is that the documentation is now supposed to take into account existing fraud scenarios and that the integrity and confidentiality of authentication tokens have to be proven.
-This can be seen in article 1, some of the requirements to be documented are the mechanisms which “protect the confidentiality and the integrity of the payment service user's personalised security credentials;”
+Another new requirement is that the documentation is supposed to take into account existing fraud scenarios, and that the integrity and confidentiality of authentication tokens have to be proven.
+This can be seen in article 1, where some of the requirements to be documented are the mechanisms that aim to “protect the confidentiality and the integrity of the payment service user's personalised security credentials”.

-The systems used for secure customer authentication (SCA) and transaction security are of course only a part of what is required to be documented, but as a software vendor that is the part that we are interested in.
+The systems used for secure customer authentication (SCA) and transaction security are only a part of what is required to be documented.
+But as a software vendor, this is the part that we are interested in.
 As a payment services vendor or merchant, it is important to be able to document the entire process, so we believe it is important to choose a vendor that can document even the stringent requirements listed above.

 In our latest round of formal documentation evaluation, we did the following:

-In addition to the tools, Prosa helped us through the “Prosa process”, which is used for creating a model of the software solution, formalizing security requirements, analyzing threats and creating a complete risk analysis.
+- In addition to the tools, Prosa helped us through the “Prosa process”, which is used for creating a model of the software solution, formalising security requirements, analysing threats, and creating a complete risk analysis.

-After completing the risk analysis the result was a report that was analyzed by an accredited evaluation institute, SRC Gmbh.
+- After completing the risk analysis, the result was a report that was analysed by an accredited evaluation institute, SRC Gmbh.

 We believe this is the level of documentation and evaluation that payment service providers will have to provide in the future.

-As a side note: Many software vendors rely on penetration testing today.
-We believe this is clearly insufficient to prove the security of a software solution.
+As a side note: Many software vendors only rely on penetration testing.
+We believe this to be insufficient when proving the security of a software solution.
 Penetration testing can show that the security is bad, but it is incapable of showing that the security is good, as you cannot assess whether the penetration testing is sufficient by itself.
 There is only one way to prove that a solution is actually secure: performing a formal analysis of the said solution.